Change validator options#

 Concordium Wallet for Web

-Click Export validator keys and the keys are automatically downloaded as validator-credentials.json to your default download folder.
+Click Export export as .json and the keys are automatically downloaded as validator-credentials.json to your default download folder.
 Click Continue to complete the transaction.

 Once you have saved the keys, you see an overview screen of the add validator transaction.
-Review the information then click Send.
+Review the information, then scroll down and click Send.

 You need to import your validator keys file to your node in order to start producing blocks.
 It is preferable to update them on the node as close to the next pay day as possible to prevent the node from being down as a validator for a longer time.